Horti Spei Veteris: History

-The Horti Spei Veteris were included in the imperial properties by emperor Septimius Severus (r.
-193–211) who built the first imperial residence in the area.
+The Horti Spei Veteris were included in the imperial properties by Emperor Septimius Severus (r.
+193–211), who built the first imperial residence in the area.
 Emperor Caracalla (r.
 198–217) built the Circus Varianus there, and later emperor Elagabalus (r.
 218–222) raced chariots under the family name of Varius.
 The subsequent name of Horti Variani is due to the inclusion of the nearby land belonging to Sextus Varius Marcellus, father of emperor Elagabalus, into imperial state property.
 Elagabalus made it his favourite retreat and designed it (as for Nero's Domus Aurea project) as a vast suburban villa divided into various building and landscape nuclei, modifying the circus (later replicated by Maxentius in his villa on the Appian Way) and building the Amphitheatrum Castrense.
 He also built the great atrium (later to become S. Croce) and a triumphal arch.
-The "public" part was already called the Sessorium in his time as the sessions of the Council of State were held there.
+The "public" part was already called the Sessorium in his time, as the sessions of the Council of State were held there.

-Until the accession to the throne of Aurelian after a dozen emperors had followed one another, construction of the Aurelian Walls between 271 and 275 interrupted the horti's vast continuity, cutting in two the Circus Varianus and incorporating the Amphitheatrum Castrense into the walls as a bastion.
+Between 271 and 275, construction of the Aurelian Walls interrupted the Horti's vast continuity, cutting the Circus Varianus in two and incorporating the Amphitheatrum Castrense into the walls as a bastion.

 Emperor Constantine the Great converted the Horti into his imperial seat from 306.
 When he decided to move his capital to Constantinople in Byzantium from 324 his mother, empress Helena Augusta, remained in Rome at the Horti to represent him.
 The beginning of the 4th century thus marked the last phase of expansion of the site in which it became an even more luxurious palace and the pole (also due to its proximity to the Lateran) of the Christian reorganisation of Rome.
 The expansion included the construction of the civil basilica intended for official functions (which was for a long time considered the Temple of Venus and Cupid due to the statue found there) and the transformation of a large rectangular atrium of the Horti Variani, an architectural hub that connected the living quarters with the circus and the amphitheatre and was originally covered by a flat ceiling, into a place of worship (later the basilica of Santa Croce in Gerusalemme), where she placed in 327 the relics she brought after her visit to Jerusalem and the eastern provinces including large parts of the "True Cross".